Mararsh/MyBox/en/README.md

 ### Image Manufacture <a id="imageManufacture"></a>
  1. Clipboard
+	-  Clip sources:
-	-  Clip sources: "Copy"(CTRL+c) against whole image or selected part of image, cutted part of image, system clipboard, image files in system, example clips.
+	   -  "Copy"(CTRL+c) against whole image or selected part of image
+       -  Cutted part of image
+       -  System clipboard
+	   -  Image files in system
+	   -  Example clips
 	-  Manage clips list: Add, Delete, Clear, Set maximum number of list.
 	-  Click button "Paste"(CTRL+v) anytime while editing image, to paste the first image in clipboard onto current edited image.
 Or double click item in the clipboard to paste it.
 	-  Drag and move pasted clip on current edited image, to adjust clip's size and location.